Lyndon Byers: Entertainment career

 Shortly after his playing career, Byers returned to the Boston area and became a member of the Hill Man Morning Show on radio station WAAF-FM, where he was an on-air personality and sports specialist for 23 years before the show ended.
 Byers moved to the afternoon slot along with co-host Mike Hsu.
 On September 3, 2019, Byers left the show.

 Personal life and death

 Byers was married to Annie and had a son.
 He died on July 4, 2025, at the age of 61.

+In May 2026, researchers at the Boston University CTE center determined that Byers had stage 3 chronic traumatic encephalopathy (CTE) at the time of his death.